 Another common household item that may break up the stain and paint is vinegar.

-Like baking soda, vinegar is not considered a harmful product, so you can pour more of it down the drain.
+Like baking soda, vinegar is not considered harmful so you can pour more of it down the drain.

 If you find that paint thinner, baking soda, and vinegar do not work, the next step is to physically remove the paint by scraping it away.

-If the paint or wood stain is visible and near the top of the drain, it is possible with the right tools to simply scrape it away when using the proper amount of force.
+If the paint or wood stain is visible near the top of the drain, it is possible with the right tools to simply scrape it away using the proper force.

-In any event, if you cannot see the paint, then it is probably so far down the drain that you might as well start removing pipes until you can see it.
+If you cannot see the paint, it is probably so far down the drain that you might as well start removing pipes until you can see it.

 The most common tool used for this process is known as a plumbing snake or a drain snake.
 This is a tool often used for scraping out the inside of pipes.

-For snaking you simply lower it into the pipe and start scraping the sides.
+You simply lower it into the pipe and scrap the sides for snaking.

-For metal pipes, the drain snake may be used with some force.
-However, with plastic pipes, you may need to be careful.
+For metal pipes, the drain snake may be used with some force, but with plastic pipes, you may need to be a bit careful.